-Client: Rare, threatened, or endangered species are identified through the federal Endangered Species Act of 1973.1 The distribution and abundance levels of key rare, threatened, or endangered species have been described^{li} In addition; the PFMC and NMFS identify depleted or overfished species in accordance with the Magnuson-Stevens Act^{lii}, and have specified rebuilding plan amendments to the Pacific Coast groundfish FMP for these species.
-Likewise, Canada identifies and protects species through its Species at Risk Act (SARA) and through the Department of Fisheries and Oceans Fishery Management Plans^{liii}.
+Client: Rare, threatened, or endangered species are identified through the federal Endangered Species Act of 1973.1 The distribution and abundance levels of key rare, threatened, or endangered species have been described11 In addition; the PFMC and NMFS identify depleted or overfished species in accordance with the Magnuson-Stevens Act111, and have specified rebuilding plan amendments to the Pacific Coast groundfish FMP for these species.
+Likewise, Canada identifies and protects species through its Species at Risk Act (SARA) and through the Department of Fisheries and Oceans Fishery Management Plans111.

 Scoring Rationale: Laws and regulations exist in Canada (SARA) and the US (ESA) to identify endangered, threatened, and protected (ETP) species.
 ETP species include listed stocks of Chinook salmon, Stellar sea lion, and the marbeled murrelet.
 Biological opinions are available for most ETP species, thus a score of 90 is justified.
 In Canada, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) has recommended that bocaccio be listed as threatened under SARA.
 In Canada, Chinook salmon interceptions are not an issue and seal captures are few (Barry Ackerman, DFO).

-Population sizes and trends Population assessments exist.
-2.2.2.2 • Trends in the abundance of Regular assessment of listed of listed or protected species for listed or protected species. and protected species occurs. listed or protected species are adequately known. are known.
-Quantitative are made of the Reliable quantitative estimates including interactions with interactions between the fisherv are made of the interactions The main interactions the fishery. directly related to the fishery estimates and listed and between all protected species protected species. are known. and the fishery, and qualitative information is available on indirect effects.
+PERFORM IANCE INDICATOR SCORING GUIDEPOST 60 SCORING GUIDEPOST 80 SCORING GUIDEPOST 100 2.2.2.2 Population sizes and trends of listed or protected species are adequately known, Trends in the abundance of listed or protected species are known.
+The main interactions directly related to the fishery are known.
+Population assessments exist for listed or protected species.
+Quantitative estimates are made of the interactions between the fishery and listed and protected species.
+Regular assessment of listed and protected species occurs.
+Reliable quantitative estimates are made of the interactions between all protected species and the fishery, and qualitative information is available on indirect effects.
 Weight 20.0 Score US=90 CAN=90

 Client: The Northern Steller sea lion (Eumetopias jubatus) was listed as threatened under the ESA in 1990 and is under a recovery plan, which includes detailed data on population sizes and trends^{liv}.
 While declines were noted in the Eastern part of its range, the populations off Southeastern Alaska and Canada have been increasing at about 3% per year and the Canadian population is currently at its historically high abundance level (DFO SARA Management Plan for Steller Sea Lions).
 As mentioned above (see 2.1.2.4), non-target groundfish catch in the Pacific hake fishery are very low.
 Widow rockfish and canary rockfish are currently overfished and under rebuilding plans in the US.
-Stock assessments are conducted to track and update population trends and rebuilding targets^{lv}.
+Stock assessments are conducted to track and update population trends and rebuilding targets^{IV}.